 - Layers: For example: 3

-- Used to create image: For example: Photogram of petals / Positive on OHP paper / Laser printed OHP positive
+- Created with: Describe in a few words how how you created the image, for example: Photogram of petals / Positive on OHP paper / Laser printed OHP positive

 - Challenges or observations: For example: The purple-blue petals crushed in a mortar and mixed with a little tap water produced a nice golden-toned print in a very short time / Could have been exposed a few more days.